 When the fire alarm sounds you should always evacuate as if there is a fire.
 Building evacuation is required when the fire alarm sounds in the building.
-Evacuation is required
+Evacuation is required for your safety and also for the safety of the firefighters, University Police officers, and Dairy Cattle Center staff members who respond during fire alarms.
+During evacuation, keep the following in mind:

 - Before opening your door, check to see if the door or doorknob is hot.
-If it is not hot, or if there is no smoke coming under your room door, proceed with the emergency procedures under Fire Emergencies - Close your room door - Walk.
-Don't run - Use the designated exit for your room on the evacuation guide that is posted on your floor - Do not use the elevator - If smoke or fumes are coming up the stairwell, use an alternate exit - Once you're out of the building, move as far away as possible from the exit to protect your own safety and to allow firefighters access to the building - If you do not leave during the fire alarm, Dairy Cattle Center staff will notify University Police for possible legal action.
+If it is not hot, or if there is no smoke coming under your room door, proceed with the emergency procedures under Fire Emergencies - Close your room door - Walk, Don't run - Use the designated exit for your room on the evacuation guide that is posted on your floor - Do not use the elevator - If smoke or fumes are coming up the stairwell, use an alternate exit - Once you're out of the building, move as far away as possible from the exit to protect your own safety and to allow firefighters access to the building - If you do not leave during the fire alarm, Dairy Cattle Center staff will notify University Police for possible legal action.
 Your decision places not only yourself, but other individuals in danger